Egon Zimmermann

 Egon Zimmermann (8 February 1939 – 23 August 2019), often referred to as Egon Zimmermann II, was a World Cup alpine ski racer and Olympic gold medalist from Austria.
-Zimmermann won the Olympic downhill at Patscherkofel in 1964 and won several medals on the professional tour in the late 1960s and early 1970s.
+Zimmermann won the Olympic downhill at Patscherkofel in 1964 and several medals on the professional tour in the late 1960s and early 1970s.

 Early life

 Zimmermann was raised on a farm near Lech, Vorarlberg, with two brothers.
 Lech blossomed into a ski resort while he was growing up, and his family converted their farm house into a pensione.
 His childhood coincided with the post-World War II poverty of Austria, so not only did Zimmermann have no formal training, but his skis were often "fourth or fifth-hand."
 At 15, his father forced him to learn a trade, and he enrolled in a chef program in Paris.
 Zimmermann returned to Austria by the time he reached 18, and won a clean sweep of the 1958 Junior Championships.
 When he was promoted to the National team, he commented: "For me it was also the realization of a childhood dream, a dream interrupted by a kitchen."